Transvaginal Mesh Lawsuit

 Transvaginal mesh was approved for sale through the 510(k) process simply by comparing it to the kind of mesh used to treat abdominal hernias.
 Most transvaginal mesh products on the market today are based on Boston Scientific Corp.’s ProteGen mesh, which the FDA approved in 1996 as the first surgical mesh to treat stress urinary incontinence.
 Two years later, the FDA approved Johnson & Johnson’s Gynecare TVT mesh through the 510(k) process after the company claimed the mesh was substantially equivalent to ProteGen.

-In October, 1999, the FDA recalled Boston Scientific’s ProteGen sling due to the huge number of complications experienced by women, including erosion of the vaginal tissues.
-Ironically, a majority of the transvaginal mesh are based upon this recalled defective device!
+However, in October, 1999, the FDA recalled Boston Scientific’s ProteGen sling due to the large number of complications experienced by women, including erosion of the vaginal tissues.
+The complete irony is that a majority of the transvaginal mesh are based upon this recalled defective device.

 On October 20, 2008, the U.S. Food & Drug Administration (FDA) issued an urgent public health notification to physicians and patients regarding serious complications associated with transvaginal placement of surgical mesh in repair of Pelvic Organ Prolapse (POP) and Stress Urinary Incontinence (SUI).